5 Ways to Improve Your Spanish From Home

 It is no secret that I love Spanish (and have been speaking it every day for a long time).
-But it can be hard to find a good way to improve your Spanish.
-Especially now when most of us are sent home in the wake of the COVID-19 virus.
-For those of us, who are not health professionals, it can start to feel quite hopeless to just sit at home and wait.
+But it can be hard to find a good way to improve your Spanish in a busy everyday life.

-Therefore, I have gathered these 5 ways to improve your Spanish from home in times of COVID-19.
-Most of them are methods that worked for me or that I have used while I was learning Spanish
+I have gathered these 5 ways to improve your Spanish from home.
+Most of them are methods that worked for me or that I used while I was learning Spanish

 Most of these methods can be used for any language that you would like to improve.
 But I will, of course, encourage you to improve your Spanish.